jebecker/OmadaMovies/README.md

 - **Protocol-driven design** provides flexibility and testability without introducing third-party dependencies.
 - **Modern SwiftUI & Observation** keep the code concise and expressive, aligned with the latest iOS capabilities.

+## Code Documentation & Comments

+Clear, concise documentation accelerates onboarding, clarifies intent, reduces bugs, and improves code reviews.
+This project intentionally emphasizes documentation so the codebase remains understandable and maintainable as it evolves.

 ## Platform and Language Choices

 **Swift 6.2**